Zack Wheeler: Draft and minor leagues

+New York Mets (2013–2014, 2017–2019)

 2013–14

 Wheeler made his major league debut on June 18, 2013, pitching six shutout innings in the second game of a doubleheader against the Atlanta Braves.
 Wheeler recorded seven strikeouts and gave up four hits in the 6–1 victory.
 Two months later, on August 15, Wheeler struck out a career-high 12 batters in a 4–1 win over the San Diego Padres.
 In doing so, he became the youngest Mets pitcher to record at least 12 strikeouts in a game since Doc Gooden in 1986.
 The Mets shut Wheeler down for the season on September 21, after he experienced shoulder stiffness in his final start.
 Wheeler finished his rookie season with a 7–5 record, a 3.42 ERA, and 84 strikeouts in 100 innings across 17 starts.

 With the news that Matt Harvey would miss the 2014 season to recover from Tommy John surgery, some sports journalists expected Wheeler to become the Mets' ace.
 His pitching was inconsistent in the first two months of the season, with pitch command problems leading to a large number of walks, and with a poor record against left-handed batters.
-On June 19, 2014, Wheeler pitched a complete game shutout against the Miami Marlins, facing only 28 batters and allowing just three hits.
+On June 19, 2014, Wheeler pitched a complete-game shutout against the Miami Marlins, facing only 28 batters and allowing just three hits.
 Although the Mets' 2014 season was considered largely disappointing, being mathematically eliminated from postseason contention by September 20, Wheeler's performance was considered to be a bright spot.
 He posted an 11–11 record that season, with a 3.54 ERA and 187 strikeouts in 185 1/3 innings of work across 32 starts.